Interacting galaxy: Galaxy collision

 Gravitationally lensed galactic merger H-ATLAS J142935.3-002836.

 Colliding galaxies are common during galaxy evolution.
 The extremely tenuous distribution of matter in galaxies means these are not collisions in the traditional sense of the word, but rather gravitational interactions.
 As a result, some galaxy features such as star formation, shape, and size are impacted by interactions with other galaxies.

+This image, captured by the NASA/ESA Hubble Space Telescope, shows two interacting galaxies, NGC 169 (bottom) and IC 1559 (top).

 Colliding may lead to merging if two galaxies collide and do not have enough momentum to continue traveling after the collision.
 As with other galaxy collisions, the merging of two galaxies may create a starburst region of new stars.
 This starburst is an example of an increased star formation rate within the merged galaxies.
 A study conducted in 2024 shows that a key component in determining this change in star formation rate is the masses of the two galaxies involved.
 It suggests that if the two galaxies are of similar mass to begin with, this increase in star formation rate will be greater.
 When a starburst region is created, the galaxies fall back into each other and eventually merge into one galaxy after many passes through each other.
 If one of the colliding galaxies is much larger than the other, it will remain largely intact after the merger.
 The larger galaxy will look much the same, while the smaller galaxy will be stripped apart and become part of the larger galaxy.
 When galaxies pass through each other, unlike during mergers, they largely retain their material and shape after the pass.

 Galactic collisions are now frequently simulated on computers, which use realistic physics principles, including the simulation of gravitational forces, gas dissipation phenomena, star formation, and feedback.
 Dynamical friction slows the relative motion of galaxy pairs, which may possibly merge at some point, according to the initial relative energy of the orbits.
 A library of simulated galaxy collisions can be found at the Paris Observatory website GALMER.